Trautonium: Description

 On 20 June 1930 Oskar Sala and Paul Hindemith gave a public performance at the Berliner Musikhochschule Hall called "Neue Musik Berlin 1930" to introduce the Trautonium.
 Later, Oskar Sala toured Germany with the Trautonium; in 1931 he was the soloist in a performance of Hindemith's Concerto for Trautonium with String Quartet.
 He also soloed in the debut of Hindemith's student Harald Genzmer's Concerto for Trautonium and Orchestra.

 Paul Hindemith wrote several short trios for three Trautoniums with three different tunings: bass, middle, and high voice.
-His student Harald Genzmer wrote two concertos with orchestra, one for the monophonic Trautonium and, later, one for Oskar Sala's "Mixtur-Trautonium".
+His student Harald Genzmer wrote two concertos with orchestra, one for the monophonic Trautonium and, later, one for Oskar Sala's Mixtur-Trautonium.
 One of the first additions of Sala was to add a switch for changing the static tuning.
 Later he added a noise generator and an envelope generator (so called 'Schlagwerk'), formant filter (several bandpass filters) and the subharmonic oscillators.
 These oscillators generate a main pitch and several subharmonics, which are not multiples of the fundamental tone, but fractions of it.
 For either of the (now two) manuals, four of these waves can be mixed and the player can switch through these predefined settings.
-Thus, it was called the "Mixtur-Trautonium".
+Thus, it was called the Mixtur-Trautonium.
 Oskar Sala composed music for industrial films, but the most famous was the bird noises for Alfred Hitchcock's The Birds.
 The Trautonium was also used in the Dresden première of Richard Strauss's Japanese Festival Music in 1942 for emulating the gongs- and bells-parts and in the 1950s in Bayreuth for the Monsalvat bells in Wagner's Parsifal.

+Sala and Remi Gassmann utilized the Trautonium for George Balanchine's science fiction ballet Electronics, performed by New York City Ballet in 1961.